-The Investment Advisor and Investment Manager have concluded that it is in the best interests of the shareholders if the cells assets are distributed in specie to a new nominee vehicle managed by Mainspring, WestBridge's fund administrator, and the cell structure wound up.
-The exact mechanism by which this is achieved is being finalised and shareholders should receive a circular in October 2021 setting out the steps that need to be followed and the implications for shareholders.
+The Investment Advisor and Investment Manager have concluded that it is in the best interests of the shareholders if the cells assets are distributed in specie to a new nominee vehicle managed by WestBridge with custody services provided by Mainspring, WestBridge's fund administrator, and the cell structure wound up.
+This restructure process is in progress and should be complete before the end of 2022.
 Annual administration savings of up to £150,000 are anticipated from this change.

-The Cell's net asset value held on behalf of Continuation shares is now showing an uplift of approximately 92% against.
+The Cell's net asset value held on behalf of Continuation shares is now showing an uplift of approximately 92% against cost.
 Increases in value for the continuation shareholders are expected via the new investment holding vehicle as the global economy recovers from the pandemic and as both funds' assets develop further and WestBridge II is invested.

-To summarise, Cash outflow from operating activities for the year 31 March, 2021 totalled £1m (31 March 2020 inflow £3.9m); with £nil in net redemptions (31 March 2020: £1.4m net redemptions), the cash and cash equivalents balance decreased by £1m (31 March 2020 increased: £2.6m).
+To summarise, Cash outflow from operating activities for the year 31 March, 2022 totalled £2.9m (31 March 2021 outflow £1.19m); with £3.8m in net redemptions (31 March 2021: £nil net redemptions), the cash and cash equivalents balance decreased by £763k (31 March 2021 decreased: £1m).